chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 2. bcrypt uses a slow hashing algorithm, which makes it computationally expensive to brute-force the password.
 The cost factor (`SALT_ROUNDS`) determines how many iterations of the hashing algorithm are performed.
 A higher cost factor means more iterations, making it harder to crack the password.
 In the code, we use 10 rounds which tells bcrypt to perform 2^10 iterations of the hashing algorithm.
 The larger the number of rounds, the more secure the hash is, but it also requires more hardware resources to compute.
 As OWASP recommends, a cost factor should be at least 10.

 So in theory, when user register, the process would be: **hash(password_user_input + salt)**, we store this result in the database.
 When the user tries to log in, take in the password they entered, hash it again with the **SAME** salt, and compare the result to the stored hash.
 This means we need to store both the hashed password and the salt in the database corresponding to user account.
-However, in practicular, we do not need to create another field in the database or write any code to store the salt, bcrypt **automatically** handles that under the hood.
+However, in practical, we do not need to create another field in the database or write any code to store the salt, bcrypt **automatically** handles that under the hood.
 For more detail, bcrypt auto includes the salt in the output string itself, so when you hash a password, the output will include both the salt and the hash.
 The output string is something like this:

 ```plaintext
 $2a$10$abcdefghijklmnopqrstuu3guuo/XeYbYBk7Zenk4Yf9XuYoeZ4JWD